 Integration = collaboration

-By integrating your site data into one CVE where data can be visualised, teams are able to better collaborate using site data.
+By integrating your site data into one visualisation platform where data can be visualised, teams are able to better collaborate using site data.

 For example, health and safety in construction remains a key challenge for the industry.
 The hazards for workers are many and varied across different phases of the project.
 Those hazards exposed to surveyors—from environmental or process/activity such as vehicle or machinery movement to dangerous substances, high structures or structure stability, adverse weather conditions and more—have traditionally made lengthy risk assessments a requirement.
 Technological innovations such as the use of drones to capture topographical site data mean that surveyors don’t necessarily need to be on-site or in dangerous areas to acquire data, making accessing it safer and easier, especially in hard-to-reach areas.
 This, in turn, makes collaboration on otherwise lengthy risk assessments that much easier, as it can be done remotely and speed up data collection from months to hours.